filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 deals are activated with the `BatchActivateDeals` (method 6).
 This method returns the necessary verified allocation IDs to the miner actor.
 The `BatchActivateDeals` method parameters are expanded to include the sector ID for each deal.
-When activating a deal, the market actors writes it into the new `ProviderSectors` mapping.
+When activating a deal, the market actor writes it into the new `ProviderSectors` mapping.

 ```
 struct BatchActivateDealsParams {